-Are you starting to think about what you’ll be doing for Valentine’s Day?
+Are you starting to think about creative, romantic ideas for Valentine’s Day?

 Trying to figure out where to go or what to get that won’t cost a small fortune?

-On special days, whether it’s Valentine’s Day, an Anniversary, Birthday or the big proposal, we all like to do things for our significant other to make them feel loved.
+On special days, whether it’s Valentine’s Day, an anniversary, a birthday, or a proposal, we all like to do things for our significant other to make them feel loved.

 But while buying a beautiful piece of jewelry or spending a fortune on dinner may make them feel special, creating a mound of debt in the process isn’t ideal.

-Every couple can come up with creative ways to keep that date cheap without being a cheap date.
+Every couple can come up with creative, romantic ways to keep that date cheap without being a cheap date.

 Eating out for special days is really important and there are quite a few ways to save a lot in this area and still have a nice time together.